JimiIT92/Lambda-Graphql-Boilerplate/README.md

 # Lambda GraphQL Boilerplate

-Boilerplate code to make a fast GraphQL Apollo Server running on AWS Lambda.
+Boilerplate code to make a fast GraphQL Apollo Server running on AWS Lambda interfacing with a MongoDB Database.
 Just add in your models/resolvers and you are good to go! 😁

 <p align="center">